 When your work is centered around insects, it’s par for the course that you keep them on hand.
 Entomologist Frank Hale, for example, keeps a cup full of decade-old cicadas handy.

 Hale works with many different insects.
-Much of Hale’s work focuses on insects with a tendency to attack fruit and vegetable crops, trees, shrubs, and ornamental plants.
+Much of Hale’s work focuses on insects with a tendency to attack fruit and vegetable crops, trees, shrubs, and ornamental plants, you can use this link to learn more about tree care.

 “I’ve always enjoyed nature, and being outside, and animals.
 Insects are just as much animal as anything else outside, like a dog or a cat, despite not being mammals,” Hale said.